How do I know if I’m drinking too much?

-Click here to take the AUDIT, a 10-question alcohol screening test.
+Click here to take the AUDIT, a 10-question alcohol use screening test.

 Where do I go to get help?

-How do I pay for substance abuse treatment?
+How do I pay for treatment for alcohol, drug or gambling issues?

-How do I know what level of care or help I need?
+Rehab or outpatient?
+How do I know what kind of help I need?

 You can be assessed directly at any outpatient treatment provider.
 The levels of care you may be referred into include: